SanjayV28/ProjectIMDb/terraform/readme.md

 ## Spinning up the Infrastructure

-- Initiate the terraform and download the required dependencies
+- Initiate terraform and download the required dependencies
   ```
   terraform init
   ```